techkilljoy/PagosaDiskGolfClub/resources/README.txt

  approximately one-quarter mile up the road or foot path (road intersects foot path near the tees for #1 and #16).

 CLOMAN PARK COURSE LOCAL DIRECTIONS: From HW 160 turn North on Piedra Blvd.
 Turn right on Cloman Blvd (Steven's Field airport sign).
 Cloman Blvd dead ends into Cloman Park parking lot.

+ASPEN SPRINGS COURSE LOCAL DIRECTIONS: From Pagosa Springs:
+Head west on US-160 for around 11 miles to a left on Hurt Dr.
+Follow it to the right and make a left to stay on Hurt Dr.
+Continue for .6 miles to a left on Ute Dr.
+Drive across valley and park at pavilion.

 MEASUREMENTS ACQUIRED BY: Tee Sign